kirkhansen/svo-print/README.md

 ## CLI Usage
 First time use:
 1. Run `svo-print setup`
-2. Add your information as the prompts dictate, or you can call `python svo-print.py setup` with the arguments directly
+2. Add your information as the prompts dictate, or you can call `svo-print setup` with the arguments directly

 ## Dev Usage
 There are two scripts, `build.sh` and `deploy.sh`.
 At the time of writing, deploy also called build.